 A native of Boston, MA, Brenna Noonan began her studies at The Boston Conservatory.
 She later moved to France and studied with Jean-Denis Michat at the

 Conservatoire National Rayonnement de Lyon.
-She then moved to Santa Fe, NM after accepting a position as a teaching artist with the Santa Fe Concert Association, where she coached her students
+After accepting a position as a teaching artist with the Santa Fe Concert Association, she re-located to Santa Fe, NM where she coached her students

 and ensembles to numerous regional awards.
 She received her BA in Contemporary Music with the distinction of summa cum laude from the Santa Fe University of Art